-- 1. To assess knowledge levels and perspectives of the participants prior to the intervention by administering a baseline questionnaire. - 2.
-To orient them about the objective of the programme and establish ground rules that we will follow for the program to be successful - 3.
-To introduce the participants to the idea that change is neither good or bad and that 'change is constant'.
+- 1.To assess knowledge levels and perspectives of the participants prior to the implementation of the programme by administering a baseline questionnaire. - 2.To orient them to the objective of the programme and establish ground rules that would be followed through the course of the programme, in order to ensure its success. - 3.To introduce the participants to the idea that change is neither good or bad, and is constant.